kameryn1811/Bandcamp-Downloader/README.md

 **⚠️ About Quality**

-This tool downloads the **128 kbps MP3 streams** that Bandcamp makes available for free listening.
+This tool downloads the free **128 kbps MP3 streams** that Bandcamp makes available for previewing music.
 These are the same quality files you hear when streaming on the website.

 **Converting to FLAC, OGG, or WAV does NOT improve quality** - it only changes the file format.
 The source remains 128 kbps.